Ariff03/phishingwebsiteclassification/README.md

 [![Project Status](https://img.shields.io/badge/Status-Completed-success.svg)]()
 [![Academic](https://img.shields.io/badge/Course-CSP650%20UiTM-purple.svg)]()

-An intelligent, machine-learning-driven security system designed to detect and classify phishing websites in real time.
+An intelligent, machine-learning-driven security system designed to detect and classify phishing websites.
 The system extracts **24 heuristic, lexical, domain, and web-content features** from any target URL and classifies it as either **Legitimate** or **Phishing** using high-performance classification models served through a modern **Flask web application**.

 Developed as a Final Year Project for **CSP650 (Computing Project)** at **Universiti Teknologi MARA (UiTM)**.